monarch-initiative/phenomics/docs/pages/clin-phen.md

 ## Innovation across the Phenotypic Translational Divide Workshop

-## The in person workshop on April 09-10 cancelled due to the coronavirus outbreak.
+### The workshop on April 09-10 cancelled due to the coronavirus outbreak.
-We plan to hold a 2 hour webinar on April 09 or 10th.
+**We plan to hold a 2 hour webinar on April 09 or 10th.
 The in person workshop will be rescheduled later this year.
-More details are forthcoming.
+More details are forthcoming.**

 ### Webinar
 Date | Day | Time